-In observing this Code, we each must remember that the Thomson Reuters Trust Principles guide our behavior as individual employees and apply to everyone at Thomson Reuters.
-These principles are an asset that distinguishes Thomson Reuters, connects our content and serves as the foundation for the trusted answers that our customers need.
-The Principles are:
+In observing this Code, we must remember that the Thomson Reuters Trust Principles guide the conduct of every individual within the organization.
+These principles are not just a set of guidelines; they are an invaluable asset that defines Thomson Reuters, unifying our content and providing the bedrock for the trusted answers sought by our customers.
+The Trust Principles are: